Ramón Laureano: Oakland Athletics

 On August 9, 2020, Laureano was ejected for the first time in his career for charging at the Houston Astros bench to go after Astros hitting coach Alex Cintrón, causing the benches to empty.
 He was suspended six games on August 11 due to the incident, while Cintron was suspended for 20.
 On appeal, Laureano's suspension was reduced to four games, beginning on August 14.

 In 2020, he batted .213, with 6 home runs, 25 RBIs, posted a .338 on-base percentage and a .366 slugging percentage.
 He had an AL-leading 12 hit by pitches.

-On August 6, 2021, Laureano was suspended by MLB for 80 games for testing positive for the performance enhancing drug nandrolone.
+On August 6, 2021, Laureano was suspended by MLB for 80 games for testing positive for the performance-enhancing drug nandrolone.
 On October 1, Laureano underwent core surgery.
 His suspension continued through the first 27 games of the 2022 season.

 On May 8, 2022, Laureano played his first game after his suspension.
 On July 11, 2022, Laureano misplayed a sinking line drive hit by the Rangers’ Josh Smith, resulting in an inside-the-park home run.

 On January 13, 2023, Laureano signed a one-year, $3.55 million contract with the Athletics, avoiding salary arbitration.
+In 64 games for Oakland, he batted .213/.280/.364 with 6 home runs, 21 RBI, and 8 stolen bases.
+Despite having the third highest rWAR on the Athletics, he was designated for assignment on August 5.

+Cleveland Guardians

+On August 7, 2023, Laureano was claimed off waivers by the Cleveland Guardians.
+He played in 41 games for Cleveland down the stretch, hitting .243/.342/.382 with three home runs and 14 RBI.

+Laureano struggled for Cleveland in 2024, batting .143/.265/.229 with one home run and four RBI across 31 contests.
+The Guardians designated Laureano for assignment on May 20, 2024.
+After clearing waivers, Laureano was released by the Guardians on May 25, 2024, while being owed $5.15 million by the team.

+Atlanta Braves

+On May 29, 2024, Laureano signed a minor league contract with the Atlanta Braves organization.
+He made 14 appearances with the Triple–A Gwinnett Stripers, posting a .362 batting average with three home runs and 12 RBI.
+On June 15, the Braves selected Laureano's contract, adding him to their active roster, after incumbent center fielder Michael Harris II suffered a hamstring strain.
+In 67 games for Atlanta, he slashed .296/.327/.505 with 10 home runs, 29 RBI, and five stolen bases.
+On November 22, the Braves non–tendered Laureano, making him a free agent.

+Following the 2024 season, Laureano signed with the Leones del Escogido to play winter league baseball in the Dominican Professional Baseball League.

+Baltimore Orioles

+On February 4, 2025, Laureano signed a one-year, $4 million contract with the Baltimore Orioles.
+In 82 appearances for the Orioles, Laureano batted .290/.355/.529 with 15 home runs, 46 RBI, and four stolen bases.